My dream is to inspire kids to achieve what they want out of life.

 The Reese and Wampler family story begins…

-By happenstance, at the grand opening of the Ability 360 Sports and Fitness Center for disabled people in Phoenix, AZ, in 2012, a magical introduction was made between Steve and Elizabeth Wampler and David and Weezie Reese.
+By luck, at the grand opening of the Ability 360 Sports and Fitness Center for disabled people in Phoenix, AZ, in 2012, a magical introduction was made between Steve and Elizabeth Wampler and David and Weezie Reese.
 After knowing each other for just a short time, the families, collectively, set out to find a suitable piece of land for the permanent home for Camp Wamp.
 By 2017, after several failed endeavors, the “perfect” camp became available, to quote Stephen Wampler.
 After hard-fought negotiations, the Reese Family Foundation purchased, what was, then, Camp Deer Lake in Soda Springs, CA, from the Girl Scouts of Northern California.
 Much work, maintenance, and improvements were to follow in the subsequent five years on the 128-acre property, during which the camp reopened.

 In the Spring of 2022, the property was donated by the David E. Reese Family Foundation to the Stephen J. Wampler Foundation, to be, forever, utilized as a summer camp for disabled children.
 “Camp Wamp lives forever” due to the love and friendship of two families that care greatly for each other and the kids that Camp Wamp serves.